 In 2011 we set up the short-life Languages Working Group (LWG) to consider how we could improve language learning in schools.

-The LWG published their report, Language Learning in Scotland: a 1+2 approach, in 2012; in The 1+2 language learning policy: Scottish Government response, we accepted all of the report's recommendations in full or in part.
+In 2012, the LWG published their report, Language Learning in Scotland: a 1+2 approach.
+We accepted all of the report's recommendations in full or in part in The 1+2 language learning policy: Scottish Government response

-On the LWG's recommendation we set up the Strategic Implementation Group (SIG) in 2013 to oversee delivery of the 1+2 policy commitment.
+In 2013, on the LWG's recommendation, we set up the Strategic Implementation Group (SIG) to oversee the delivery of the 1+2 policy commitment.

-In October 2014, the SIG produced an interim report on the progress with implementation, which also set out the priorities for the coming year.
+In 2014, the SIG produced an interim report on the progress with implementation, which set out the priorities for the coming year.
+The group also produces an annual report on progress with the implementation of 1+2.

-In June 2016 we commissioned the Association of Directors of Education in Scotland (ADES) to produce a review of the progress made so far in implementing 1+2.
+In June 2016 we commissioned the Association of Directors of Education in Scotland (ADES) to produce a review of the progress made in implementing the 1+2 policy.